 The waters of the Santa Barbara Channel form one of the most biologically productive ecosystems found on Earth.
 Unlike most of coastal California, which faces due west and the open ocean, the coastal waters of the Channel are on a south-facing coast and caught between two land masses, the South Coast and the Northern Channel Islands.
 The western section of the Channel is a meeting place of the cool northern California Current and warm Southern California Countercurrent.
 This type of ecosystem is called a “transition zone.”
 Transition zones are known to promote large concentrations of both biomass and species diversity, as they are the confluence between two or more ecologically distinct systems.
 In addition, upwelling provides unusually high concentrations of nutrients, especially macrozooplankton, which are one of the primary driving forces behind the Channel’s biological productivity and diversity.
 Wind patterns around Point Conception and in the Channel create these frequent seasonal upwellings, which force deep, nutrient-laden ocean waters to rise up the water column into the biologically rich euphotic zone (the upper sunlight zone of the sea, less than 120 meters from the surface).

-Due to these factors, the Santa Barbara Channel and Southern California Bight boast unparalleled species density and diversity, including numerous endangered, threatened and sensitive marine species such as blue, gray, and humpback whales, southern sea otter, southern steelhead, marbled murrelet and brown pelican.
-The blue whale, the largest mammal to ever live on Earth, maintains its highest recorded seasonal concentration of individuals in any of the world oceans around the Southern California Bight.
-The area is also home to acres of giant kelp beds that provide habitat for hundreds of marine species.
+Due to these factors, the Santa Barbara Channel boasts unparalleled species density and diversity, including numerous endangered, threatened and sensitive marine species such as blue, gray, and humpback whales, southern sea otter, southern steelhead, marbled murrelet and brown pelican.
+The area is also home to acres of giant kelp beds and eelgrass meadows that provide habitat for hundreds of marine species.